 Transcription > Export Segmented Transcription…

 Applies the segmentation algorithm set under “Edit > Preferences > Segmentation” to the transcription that is currently opened.
-If the segmentation runs successfully a dialog that allows saving the transcription is pops up.
+If the segmentation runs successfully a dialog that allows saving the transcription pops up.
 Note that the segmented transcription can not be read by the Partitur-Editor.
-Their purpose is the integration into a EXMARaLDA corpus and are used for the work with EXAKT, for example.
-Thus, during this process, you shouldn't overwrite the existing basic transcription, but give the segmented transcription a new name.
+Their purpose is the integration into an EXMARaLDA corpus and are used for the work with EXAKT, for example.
+Thus, during this process, you should not overwrite the existing basic transcription, but give the segmented transcription a new name.

 If the segmentation fails, the following dialog will appear: